Align then Fusion: Generalized Large-scale Multi-view Clustering with Anchor Matching Correspondences: Experiments

 \textbf{Experimental Results} \ We conduct comparative experiments of eight multi-view clustering algorithms on seven commonly-used multi-view datasets, and the experimental results are displayed in Table \ref{tab:realperformance}.
 From these results, we observe that: \begin{itemize} \item Our method also outperforms the other seven algorithms on most clustering metrics when applied to the first three small-scale datasets.
-Specifically, in terms of ACC, FMVACC achieves 39.02 \% (3-Sources), 6.43 \% (UCI-Digit) and 27.19 \% (BDGP) progress compared to the classical multi-view graph algorithm AMGL. \item When applied on the last four large-scale datasets, compared to well-known large-scale methods RMKM, BMVC and LMVSC, our FMVACC outperforms them on most metrics.
+Specifically, in terms of ACC, FMVACC achieves 39.53 \% (3-Sources), 7.21 \% (UCI-Digit) and 23.46 \% (BDGP) progress compared to the classical multi-view graph algorithm AMGL. \item When applied on the last four large-scale datasets, compared to well-known large-scale methods RMKM, BMVC, LMVSC, FMCNOF and MSGL, our FMVACC outperforms them on most metrics.
 Note that the OM failure of SFMC on the last three datasets is due to the large number of anchors it needs to select.
 The above experimental results show the effectiveness and superiority of our FMVACC. \end{itemize}

-Note that due to the space limitation, the complexity analysis and related experimental results are placed in the appendix.

 \textbf{Visualization} \ We visualize the effectiveness of alignment module on UCI-Digit in Fig. \ref{F_realStructure}.
+For $\textbf{LMVSC}_{Unaligned}$ and $\textbf{LMVSC}_{Aligned}$ on UCI-digits, the biggest value of similarity values have increased form 0.7 to 0.9, and the Aligned version contains much less noises than unaligned based on correct anchor graph fusion (ACC 66.78\% to 82.97\%).
+We can also find similar phenomenon with our proposed approach and conclude that aligned fusion can reduce the noise and enhance clustering performance.
 For LMVSC and ours, the fused anchor graphs obtained after alignment have clearer structures and therefore achieve better performance, which demonstrates the effectiveness and superiority of our anchor alignment module.

-The alignment clearly finds correspondences between views and therefore contributes to improving clustering.
+\textbf{Execution Time:} We evaluate the running time of the proposed FMVACC and seven other MVC comparison algorithms on the benchmark multi-view datasets, which is displayed in Table~\ref{tab:time}.
+We can discover that half of the algorithms cannot be applied on the latter three datasets due to out-of-memory failure.
+Remarkably, our FMVACC method performs more efficiently than most MVC algorithms, especially on the MNIST dataset with 60000 samples, FMVACC consumes only 571.10 seconds of running time, second only to the BMVC method, while RMKM and LMVSC respectively consume 1468.30 seconds and 604.68 seconds of running times.

 \textbf{Effect of Alignment Module} \ In Table \ref{tab:results_compared}, we report the accuracy obtained from ablation study on LMVSC and our method.
 It can be found that for the above two algorithms on all seven benchmarks, the clustering performance achieved by using the alignment module is better than its opponent.